jweissenberger/newsletter/ReadMe.md

 Use Machine Learning to automatically generate news letters in an easy to use web app.

+An example of a newsletter generated from this app can be found [here](https://www.outpost-news.com/2020/11/25/affirmative-action-what-do-the-left-and-right-think/).

 Stack:
 - Flask
 - Docker